teresa-m/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 >
 {: .hands_on}

-As a result of this step, we should have in our history a green Dataset collection with all 6 samples `.mzML` files as well as three separate files with reference alkanes, reference spectral library, and sample metadata.
+As a result of this step, you should have in our history a green Dataset collection with all 6 samples `.mzML` files as well as three separate files with reference alkanes, reference spectral library, and sample metadata.

 ## Create the XCMS object

 The first part of data processing is using the **XCMS** tool to detect peaks in the MS signal.
 For that, we first need to take the `.mzML` files and create a format usable by the **XCMS** tool. {% tool [MSnbase readMSData](toolshed.g2.bx.psu.edu/repos/lecorguille/msnbase_readmsdata/msnbase_readmsdata/2.16.1+galaxy0) %} ({% cite gatto2012msnbase %}. {% cite gatto2020msnbase %}) takes as input our files and prepares `RData` files for the first **XCMS** step.
+{: .text-justify}

 > <comment-title></comment-title>
-> **MSnbase readMSData** {% icon tool %} function, prior to **XCMS**, is able to read files with open format as `mzXML`, `mzML`, `mzData` and `netCDF`, which are independent of the constructors' formats.
+> **MSnbase readMSData** {% icon tool %} function, prior to **XCMS**, is able to read files with open format as `mzXML`, `mzML`, `mzData` and `netCDF`, which are independent of the manufacturers' proprietary formats.
 Working with open MS data file format allows users to us tools developed outside of the MS instrument provider.
 This set of packages/functions gives modularity, and thus is particularly well adapted to define workflows, one of the key points of Galaxy.
+{: .text-justify}
 {: .comment}

 > <hands-on-title> Create the XCMS object </hands-on-title>